 When the AP is not told by the resource where the user is from they can search for their organisation.
 This search is towards the right or the bottom depending on your browser's resolution and orientation.

 This is only necessary when the AP doesn't already know where the user is from AND the site is using local authentication.
 When the organisation has been pre-selected at a resource, this part of the page does not appear as the AP has already been told where the user is from.
-It also does not appear if the user successfully authenticated at a delegated login such as ADFS the last time they were seen.
+It also does not appear if the user successfully authenticated the last time they were seen.

 If the organisation is selected by discovery at a resource though, or the user is following a wayfless URL, the search section is not necessary so is omitted: